Cruises from Singapore - Sail Away by These 10 Singapore Cruise Lines

 Cruising is one of the most popular activities to do in Singapore, as it is among the largest ports of Asia offering a departure point for luxurious cruises to exotic Asian destinations.
 The vessels leave from either of the two main cruise ports of the country - Singapore Cruise Centre at HarbourFront and Marina Bay Cruise Centre at Marina South Pier.
-The top cruises from Singapore are best known for offering a fun-filled holiday with exciting onboard activities, shore excursions and overall rejuvenating experience.
+These 10 top cruises from Singapore are best known for offering a fun-filled holiday with exciting onboard activities, shore excursions and overall rejuvenating experience.

 1. Royal Caribbean International

 The cruises of Royal Caribbean International are by far the most luxurious ones to sail from the Marina Bay Cruise Centre of Singapore.
 Their new ultra-deluxe vessel, Voyager of the Seas comes filled to the brim with mind-blowing features, such as an artificial pool with a 40-ft wave simulator for surfing, rock-climbing walls, ice-skating rink, an aquapark for children, an adults-only outdoor Solarium, dining options across cuisines and bars with live performance.
 The top cruises offered for the coming season include lavish destinations like Penang, Langkawi and Kuala Lumpur in Malaysia and Phuket in Thailand over 3-days to a week.
 The liners can be booked directly from the Singapore section on their official website or one can leave a query mentioning the details of their reservation.